archiloque/nginx_request_logger/README.md

 ## Try it

-The [rest_example](rest_example) directory contains a Lua REST application that can be used to test the REST functionalities.
+The [example](example) directory contains a Lua application that can be used to try the scripts.

 ## Resources :